grafana/grafana/docs/sources/datasources/graphite.md

 change function parameters and much more.
 The editor can handle all types of graphite queries.
 It can even handle complex nested queries through the use of query references.

 Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
 Only organization admins can add data sources.
+To learn more about the Graphite data source, refer to Graphite's [product documentation](https://graphite.readthedocs.io/en/stable/).

 ## Graphite settings